ibm-cloud-docs/cloud-databases/reference-key-protect.md

 Key Protect offers manual and automatic [key rotation](https://cloud.ibm.com/docs/key-protect?topic=key-protect-rotate-keys) and key rotation is supported by Cloud Databases deployments.
 When you rotate a key, the process initiates a _syncing KMS state_ task, and your deployment is reencrypted with the new key.
 The task is displayed on the _Tasks_ page on your deployment's _Overview_ and the associated Key Protect and Cloud Databases events are sent to Activity Tracker.

+For information on key rotation frequency, see [Rotating manually or automatically](/docs/key-protect?topic=key-protect-key-rotation#compare-key-rotation-options).

 ## Deleting the Deployment
 {: #deleting-deployment}